dimagi/commcare-hq/docs/migrations_in_practice.rst

 - **PR 2**: Handle new data correctly; Django migration calling the management command; actual code relying on the migration

 Once the PRs have both been approved, **merge PR 1**, then set up a private release containing that change.
-Merging the PR first will prevent migration conflicts with anyone else working in the area, and it's a good idea that anything run on prod is on the master branch.
+Merging the PR first will prevent migration conflicts with anyone else working in the area, and it's a good idea that anything run on a production environment is on the master branch.
 Run your schema migration and management command directly:

     ``cchq <ENV> django-manage --release=<NAME> migrate <APP_NAME>``